The International School of The Hague

 |Tweets by ishthehaguenl|

-We offer top quality international education, fostering academic success as well as encouraging sporting and creative abilities in a community based on honesty, fairness, open-mindedness and tolerance.
-There are more than 90 nationalities represented at The International School of The Hague.
-In addition, being part of a Dutch school foundation enables us to benefit from the rich learning opportunities our host country offers and find roots here.
+We offer a high quality international education, fostering academic success as well as encouraging sporting and creative abilities in a community based on honesty, fairness, open-mindedness and tolerance.

 Our Primary School is the first in the world to have achieved accreditation at 'Mastering' Level from the International Primary Curriculum (IPC).
-Years 7-11 offer the International Baccalaureate Middle Years Programme (IB MYP), and Years 12-13 offer the International Baccalaureate Diploma Programme (IBDP) and Careers-related Programme (IBCP).
-In addition, Dutch is taught to all students in the MYP as part of helping them fit into the host community.
+Years 7-11 offer the International Baccalaureate Middle Years Programme (IB MYP), and Years 12-13 offer the International Baccalaureate Diploma Programme (IBDP) and Career-related Programme (IBCP).

-The IB MYP provides the framework for the broad range of subjects that are offered in Years 7-11.
-Learning across the MYP eight subject groups is integrated through Approaches to Teaching and Learning, in particular a focus on concepts and inquiry, and through the Global Contexts.
+The IBMYP provides the framework for the broad range of subjects that are offered in Years 7-11.
+Learning across the MYP eight subject groups is integrated through Approaches to Teaching and Learning, particularly focussing on concepts and inquiry, and through the global contexts.
 All students participate in our Service as Action Programme.
+Uniquely, our school's Pathfinder Programme allows MYP students to exercise more agency over their learning by co-constructing the curriculum with their teachers.